aguidis/flowdesk-challenge/README.md

 - [x] You will have to publish your source code in a VCS
 - [x] You must fetch at least one order book with the websocket protocol

+## Optimizations

+- Define allowed currencies pairs and normalize them for each exchange (e.g. Kraken uses XBT instead of BTC)
+- Suggestion for improving scalability:
+  - Create a background job for fetching order books and compute global price index before storing it in a database.
+  - Our API endpoint would only fetch the latest data in the database.

 ## Tech Stack

 - Node v18.8.0